Associate Degree vs. Bachelor Degree - Which To Choose?

 These differences can help you make the right decision about post-secondary education.

-#1 Time to Complete
+1. Time to complete

-#2 Level of Study
+2. Level of Study

+One is to prepare for a career in a specific major by enrolling in a highly-skilled vocational or technical program, like Biology, Nursing, or Arts.
 The other approach is to go for general studies which allows you to earn transfer credits and an Associate’s degree simultaneously.
-Associate’s degree of this type doesn’t require a major (specific field of focus).
+This type doesn’t require a specific major.

 Bachelor’s programs also provide options to explore elective studies, which can be formed into a minor that complements your major.